Adam Levine is leaving ‘The Voice’

 After 16 seasons and a major bromance with fellow coach Blake Shelton, Adam Levine is leaving “The Voice.”

-The news was announced on “Today” Friday by “Voice” host, Carson Daly.
+The news was announced Friday on NBC’s “Today” by “Voice” host Carson Daly.

 Daly noted that the Maroon 5 frontman was one of the original coaches to launch the reality singing competition and has notched three victories on the show.